AFCA Coaches' Trophy, presented by Amway

 The trophy — valued at $30,000 — features a football made of Waterford® Crystal and an ebony base.
 The winning institution retains the AFCA Coaches' Trophy, presented by Amway, for permanent display on campus.

 The AFCA Coaches’ Trophy, presented by Amway, was first presented to the winner of the UPI Coaches’ Poll in 1986, when it was sponsored by the Gerrits Foundation.
 Gerritts joined with Pepsi as co-sponsors in 1988 and 1989.
 McDonalds presented the trophy from 1990 to 1992.
 From 1993 to 2001, the trophy was presented by Sears as part of its Collegiate Champions program.
 Circuit City took over title sponsorship in 2002, followed by ADT Security Services from 2003-2005, then Dr Pepper from 2009-2013.
 Amway is now the presenting sponsor of the AFCA Coaches' Trophy.

-The national championship trophies and conference plaques are awarded to the winning coaches at the AFCA Awards Luncheon, held during the AFCA Convention each January.
+The AFCA also awards trophies to the national champions in NCAA Football Championship Subdivision, Division II and III and the NAIA.
+The national championship trophies are awarded to the winning coaches at the AFCA Awards Luncheon, held during the AFCA Convention each January.

 The Coaches’ Trophy and the image of the Crystal Football are trademarks of the American Football Coaches Association (AFCA).
 The AFCA is the copyright owner of the Coaches' Trophy.

-Visit the current USA Today Coaches' Poll.
+Visit the current Amway Coaches Poll.